top of page

 “I am very fond of jazz music, and I swear by all the devils in the nether regions that every person shall be spared… if jazz is being played.”

-Yes, he literally threatened a city-wide massacre… unless people threw a jazz party.
+He threatened the entire city of New Orleans… unless people threw a jazz party.

 The result?
 On the night of March 19, New Orleans became one giant jazz club.
 Every house, every parlor, every speakeasy flooded the streets with music.
 Dance halls were full.
 Bands were hired on the spot.
 Even terrified households played records on repeat until sunrise.